v-ch322/docker-ssh-ansible/README.md

 127.0.0.1:8000.

 P.S.
-You can add your playbook placing the necessary files in 'ansible' directory of cloned repo, it will be placed in the container after the running of 'docker-compose up -d'.
+You can add your playbook placing the necessary files in 'ansible' directory of the cloned repo, they will be placed in the container after the running of 'docker-compose up -d'.
-Then you can run your playbook, the routine was fulfillied in 'serv' container.
+Then you can run your playbook, the routine was fulfilled in 'serv' container.